 Our curriculum emphasizes a strong science background related to the contemporary practice of pharmacy.
 Students must have an understanding of the chemistry and pharmacology of drugs, dosage forms, pharmacokinetics, pathophysiology, therapeutics, and the behavioral and administrative aspects of practice and the healthcare system.
 Coursework emphasizes written and oral communication skills, utilization of case studies, problem-based learning, and computer literacy.

-.
-The Center includes classrooms with state-of-the-art computer and audiovisual equipment and a model pharmacy where students can gain real hands-on experience and evaluate their performance by reviewing video footage.
 The WVU School of Pharmacy has over 300 students in its professional and approximately 50 students in its graduate degree granting programs.
 Approximately 90 students are admitted to the professional (Pharm.D.) program each year.
 For detailed information click here

 .
 Still have questions?
 Contact our program manager, Jennifer Clutter, PO Box 9500, Morgantown, WV 26506-9500, 304-293-1552, or firstname.lastname@example.org

 West Virginia University is fully accredited by the North Central Association of Colleges and Schools and also by the American Council on Pharmaceutical Education.